lemlac/mulem/docs/reference.md

 --)
 ```

-A Mu program consists of a list of **expressions** seperated by new-lines or inlined with semi-colons (`;`).
+A Mu program consists of a list of **expressions** separated by new-lines or inlined with semi-colons (`;`).
 Trailing semi-colons are not allowed, so if you have a `;`, you must have an expression after it.

 ```
 expr